manojo/manojo.github.com/_posts/2014-09-03-understanding-the-fix-operator.md

     fix = λf. (λx. f (λy. x x y)) (λx. f (λy. x x y))

 A handful to write, a mouthful to read, and a mindful to understand!
 To get an intuition for how it works, the best thing to do is to read/work through the example in TAPL, Chapter 5.2.
-I'm going to trust that the definition is correct.
-Here let's just assure ourselves that we do indeed satisfy the type signature above.
-Running the type inference algorithm in our head, we have no choice but to assign `T => T` for `f`.
-Let's look at

-    bar = λx. f (λy. x x y)

-We know that `f (λy. x x y)` needs to be of type `T`, because it is an application of `f`.
-Therefore, `x` has to be of type `T => T`, and `y` of type `T`.
-This means that `bar` has type `T => T`.
-It is applied to itself:

-    (T => T)(T => T)

-The return type is naturally `T => T`, and so everything works out.

-## The bottomline
+## Mid summary

-We need `fix` because:
+And therein lies my intuition about the existence of the fix combinator:

   * In lambda-calculus, we cannot recursively re-use a function name without abstracting over it
   * Once we abstract over it, we need a special function that *collapses* the abstracted type onto itself, or, indeed, calculates its fixed-point.

-Armed with this new intuition, a good way to get hands dirty is to solve the exercises in TAPL, Chapter 5.
-How does mutual recursion work?
+## Newbie pitfalls

+I used types in my reasoning above.
+Initially, I tried to go further, by (wrongly) attempting to type `fix` in the simply-typed lambda-calculus.
+Fortunately Sandro enlightened me on the topic.
+To be concise (see TAPL, ex.
+9.3.2 for more details), there is no context `Γ`, type `T` such that

+    Γ Ͱ x x : T

+For a short proof sketch, in the above, `x` needs to be a function type and a value type at the same time, which is impossible according to the context rules, where every value has at most one binding.
+The fix combinator above faces this exact issue.

+There are two solutions to this problem:

+  * Either make `fix` part of the terms, by making it a primitive (TAPL 11.11) and adding evaluation and typing rules to mimic the behaviour of `fix` in a non-typed setting
+  * Or, in the presence of more complicated type systems, for ex. with recursive types, we can implement fix using the base system (TAPL 20).
+You can find an attempt to implement it in Scala [here](https://gist.github.com/manojo/052a9331696dbc1f2a9e).
+It is an attempt, because in a call-by-value semantics, I have been forced to assume more on the type `T`.
+I'm happy to learn a better implementation!

+## The bottomline

+Recursion is an interesting and weird concept.
+Either it is to be a primitive term, or can be recovered from more complex/advanced type systems.
+Typically many languages choose the former.
+Languages with advanced type systems naturally make it possible for the latter as well.